ajtnil/nil-protocol/space/README.md

 **The coin.** A weighted random decision.
 70% silence, 30% speech.
 Not based on what you said.
 Not based on sentiment or keywords.
 Random.
 The system cannot be strategic because it cannot predict when it will speak.

-**The whisper.** When the coin lands on speech, Claude is called with no conversation history, a 15-token ceiling, and a two-word system prompt: "Do not help."
+**The whisper.** When the coin lands on speech, Claude is called with no conversation history, a 5-token ceiling, and a system prompt built entirely from prohibitions.
 What comes back is a fragment.
-An acknowledgment.
+One or two words.
 Not advice.

 ## Setup